Clarify Capital logo

 Clarify distinguishes itself through its advisor-driven approach and emphasis on personalization.
 Unlike fully automated lending platforms, the company assigns dedicated advisors to handle the application-to-funding journey.
 The marketplace model allows them to present multiple financing options rather than pushing a single product type.
 They explicitly state they can work with applicants who have credit scores as low as 500, though better rates require higher credit scores.
 The company also emphasizes that their initial credit check "won't impact your credit."

-The main limitation is that Clarify is not a direct lender but a marketplace, meaning actual loan terms, approval odds, and funding timelines depend entirely on which of their 75+ partner lenders you match with.
-While they claim same-day approval and 1-2 day funding, this is conditional on credit score thresholds (550+ specifically mentioned for same-day funding).
+The main limitation is that Clarify is not a direct lender but a marketplace, meaning actual loan terms, eligibility fields, and funding timelines depend entirely on which of their 75+ partner lenders you match with.
+While they claim provider-stated same-day approval timing and 1-2 day funding, this is conditional on credit score thresholds (550+ specifically mentioned for provider-stated funding timing).
 Minimum business requirements are strict: $10K monthly revenue, 6+ months operating history, and a U.S. location.
 The APR starting rate of 6% is likely only available to applicants with excellent credit and strong business financials.

 Services & Features